Table of Contents

 The main excitatory neurotransmitter in the brain is glutamate.
 Gamma-aminobutyric acid (GABA) is the principal inhibitory neurotransmitter in the brain.
 An abnormality in the receptors of these neurotransmitters might result in repeated, abnormal electrical discharges that are responsible for the seizure.
 The seizure semiology depends on the extent of the abnormal neuroelectrical activity propagation.

 The most common causes of a seizure are:

 - Medical noncompliance in a patient with a known history of an epilepsy disorder

 - Caffeine use

-The seizure activity mostly originates from a discrete region of the cortex in the initiation phase that is characterized by two events in an aggregate of neurons i.e. high-frequency burst of action potential and hypersynchronization.
+A new-onset seizure disorder may be the first presentation of an epilepsy disorder.
+Epileptic seizure activity mostly originates from a discrete region of the cortex in the initiation phase that is characterized by two events in an aggregate of neurons, i.e., a high-frequency burst of action potential and hypersynchronization.

-Later, the effect then spreads to other brain areas in the propagation phase.
-This leads to an increased level of NMDA and Calcium ions that further worsen the situation due to enhanced neurotransmitter release.
+Later, the effect then spreads to other brain areas during the propagation phase.
+This leads to increased levels of NMDA and Calcium ions that exacerbate the situation due to enhanced neurotransmitter release.